-We started running cocktail classes in the space and I soon remembered the words of David Embury on tequila halfway through a class, ‘at a pinch it might be used in a cocktail’ (despite the books inception in 1948 there was no mention of the Margarita) and ‘in general however, the only liquor I have ever tasted that I regard as worse than tequila is slivovitz’.
+We started running cocktail classes at Goat in 2013, and I soon remembered the words of David Embury on tequila halfway through a class, ‘at a pinch it might be used in a cocktail’ and ‘in general however, the only liquor I have ever tasted that I regard as worse than tequila is slivovitz’.

 I started opening the books again.

 What I quickly realised is that there were a lot of ‘classics’, and accompanying drinks in these books I had never tasted or had forgotten how, or never actually made.
 There was decades of knowledge of flavour combinations and techniques I was behind on.

 And so came my idea of a new year’s resolution, in 2018 I will try a different ‘classic’ cocktail from these old books, every day for a year.

 The Bon Vivants Companion or How to Mix Drinks – Jerry Thomas 1928 edition

 Old Waldorf Bar Days – Albert Stevens Crockett 1931